gaehlerm/SoftwareEngineering/README.md

 car.drive()
 ```

 For more refactoring examples, I would like to refer the interested reader to the book Refactoring [Refactoring, Improving the Design of Existing Code, 2019].
-It contains a lot of examples and is a great resource for learning how to refactor code.
-And of course I recommend to do a lot of refactoring yourself in order to learn it.
+It contains numerous examples and is an excellent resource for learning how to refactor code.
+And, of course, I recommend doing a lot of refactoring yourself in order to learn it.

 ## Copilot

-It seems as if Copilot sometimes struggles with refactoring code.
-At times it doesn't find a reasonable refactoring suggestion.
-Though with playing around a little and giving Copilot some hints, it works out quite well.
+It seems as if Copilot sometimes struggles with code refactoring.
+At times, it doesn't find a reasonable refactoring suggestion.
+Though with a little experimentation and providing Copilot with some hints, it works out quite well.
 Here is an example:

 ```py
 def roman_number(number):